Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 We won’t dive deep into the biochemical and physical explanations of these critical processes.

 At the same time, moisture loss reshapes cell vacuoles and membranes and makes these structures more likely to leak their vital contents.
+Once leaked, the contents can mix and react to form distinctive black tea aromas and flavors.

-Grassiness is a characteristic of green tea but not black, so we need this aroma reduced in our withered tea leaves.
+Grassiness is characteristic of green tea but not black, so we need this aroma reduced in our withered tea leaves.
 Like a mowed lawn, the grassy aroma in tea is most intense a few minutes after plucking but dissipates in a few hours.

 And finally, we don’t want to lose crucial enzymes and substrates that drive oxidation, so we’ll closely manage air temperature and the total time spent withering.